Skip to content

 HOUR CONCEPT

-The Mobile Army Surgical Hospital brought operating rooms within miles of the fighting - surgeons working in tents, performing life-saving surgery on casualties who arrived by helicopter minutes after being wounded.
+The Mobile Army Surgical Hospital brought operating rooms within miles of the fighting.
+Surgeons working in tents, performing life-saving surgery on casualties who arrived by helicopter minutes after being wounded.
 In Korea, MASH units dropped the case fatality rate to 2.5%.
 In Vietnam, Dustoff helicopter MEDEVAC and forward surgical capability meant a wounded soldier could be in surgery within the golden hour.
 Army physicians in Vietnam pioneered trauma surgery techniques that civilian emergency medicine adopted wholesale.
 Read more

 GWOT - The 97% Survival Rate 2001 - 2021